 What do field crickets eat?

-Field crickets are a species of agricultural pest that in very large numbers can cause significant damage and destroy crops like alfalfa, wheat, rye, oats, and a variety of vegetables.
+Field crickets are a species of agricultural pest, that when in very large numbers, can cause significant damage and destroy crops like alfalfa, wheat, rye, oats, and a variety of vegetables.
 Inside homes, they can chew on and cause damage to fabrics, furs, and leather.

 DIY field cricket prevention and control tips